hrithik134/Object-detection-using-yolo/README.md

 2. Implement tracking for more stable detections.
 3. Optimize performance for real-time detection with efficient inference techniques.

-project refered & creds goes to Shantam Sultania !!
+project refered from Shantam Sultania !!
 To learning !!!